AgentGrillo/homepage/README.md

 # homepage
-find links to my repositorys and news. this is a substitute for a website. link to tutorials will be coming soon. all tutorials and files will be stored on mediafire.
+find links to my repositorys and news. link to tutorials will be coming soon.
+For support on any program or page, go to issues tab and click new issue.